doc4d/docs/docs/API/SessionClass.md

 #### Description

-The `.quotas` property contains <!-- REF #SessionClass.quotas.Summary -->a `4D.QuotaManager` object with current values (read-only) and default values (writable) for server thresholds in the current session<!-- END REF -->.
-Server thresholds are used to control the requests to the server and help preventing excessive use of ORDA resources (see [`4D.QuotaManager` class](./QuotaManagerClass.md)).
+The `.quotas` property contains <!-- REF #SessionClass.quotas.Summary -->a `4D.QuotaManager` object with current values and set values for server thresholds in the current session<!-- END REF -->.
+Server thresholds are used to control the requests to the server and help preventing excessive use of resources (see [`4D.QuotaManager` class](./QuotaManagerClass.md)).

 This property is **read only**.